HEPData/hepdata_lib/docs/contributing.rst

 - The title of the issue starts with the word "release" (not case-sensitive).
 - The body of the issue contains only one of the following words: "patch", "minor" or "major".

-Remember to set the following github secrets: "test_pypi_password" and "pypi_password".
+Remember to set the following github secrets: "test_pypi_password" , "pypi_password" and your personal access token to "access_token".
 This also uses the API token feature of PyPI.